 Leader: We know that we are called to enjoy your creation, and to care for it with our love and respect.
 Inspire our actions to reflect this understanding and responsibility.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

 Leader: Teach us to know deep in our hearts that because we are your beloved children, we can walk in a new way and do the actions we know will help your creation.
 Give us the confidence and strength to do them out of love for you and your world.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

-CONTRIBUTOR NAME JESSE ST. CLAIR LECTIONARY WEEK JUNE 28, 2020 Page: 1 of 4 JUSTICE ISSUE: CLEAN WATER SCRIPTURE PASSAGE Matthew 10: 40-42 SOCIAL PRINCIPLES/ BOOK OF RESOLUTIONS REFERENCES 2016 Book of Resolutions, #1029 OBJECTIVE Think about how God wants us to share clean water with each other, but many people don't have clean water to drink.
+CONTRIBUTOR NAME JESSE ST. CLAIR

+JUSTICE ISSUE: CLEAN WATER SCRIPTURE PASSAGE Matthew 10: 40-42 SOCIAL PRINCIPLES/ BOOK OF RESOLUTIONS REFERENCES 2016 Book of Resolutions, #1029 OBJECTIVE Think about how God wants us to share clean water with each other, but many people don't have clean water to drink.
 SUPPLIES NEEDED Bibles, paper, writing utensils, large ice cubes, a box with lid (shoebox), clean trash/recyclables (paper, foam), ruler (measuring tool).